khubaib321/scraper/README.md

 ### `php -f main.php`
 The scraper will run and save the information in the database.
 It will keep running until it cannot find more jobs or the cannot connect to the [website](https://news.ycombinator.com/jobs).

+Uses library [PHP Simple HTML DOM Parser](https://simplehtmldom.sourceforge.io/) for scraping.
+- A HTML DOM parser written in PHP5+ let you manipulate HTML in a very easy way!
+- Require PHP 5+.
+- Supports invalid HTML.
+- Find tags on an HTML page with selectors just like jQuery.
+- Extract contents from HTML in a single line.

 Thank you.